SKY-ROY/PUN2Trial/README.md

 # PUN2 Trial
-Test project to learn and implement multiplayer through PUN2 in UNITY.
+Test project to learn and implement multiplayer features through PUN2 in UNITY.